-If you have been injured whilst working in a warehouse because of somebody else’s negligence, you may be eligible to make a warehouse injury claim for compensation.
+If you have been injured in an accident whilst working in a warehouse because of somebody else’s negligence, you may be eligible to make a warehouse injury claim for compensation.

 Whether you’ve been injured in a forklift accident, by a slip, trip, or fall, or because an item of stock has fallen onto you, we could help you claim.
 Our team of personal injury claims advisors offer free consultations to give potential claimants advice on their options.
 If they advise you to proceed with making a warehouse injury claim, we could appoint a personal injury solicitor from our team on a No Win No Fee basis.
 That means there are no solicitors’ fees payable unless you receive compensation.

-To claim compensation for a warehouse accident right away, please call our team on 0800 6524 881.
-Alternatively, please continue reading to learn more about the claims process.
+To find out if you can claim compensation for an accident in a warehouse right away, please call our team on 0800 6524 881.
+Alternatively, please continue reading to learn more about the warehouse injury claims process.

-- Am I Eligible To Claim Compensation For An Injury In A Warehouse Accident?
+- Am I Eligible To Claim Compensation For An Accident In A Warehouse?